0xAX/linux-insides/Booting/linux-bootstrap-2.md

 1. Gets the state of a keyboard which contains information about state of certain modifier keys, like for example Caps Lock active or not.
 2. Sets the keyboard repeat rate which determines how long a key must hold down before it begins repeating

+After the BIOS interrupt was executed, the keyboard should be initialized.
+If you are wondering why we need a working keyboard at such an early stage, the answer is - it can be used during the selection of the video mode.
+We will see more details in the [next chapter](linux-bootstrap-3.md).

 ### Gathering system information